How to Hang a Hammock Without Hurting Your Trees

 Drill Hardware into Anchored Posts

 You could choose to use hanging hardware on your trees, but this will leave scars on the bark.
 A better option is to anchor two posts in the soil the proper distance apart to act as a permanent hammock stand.
 Then, screw eye bolts into the posts to create an anchor point.
-Two large S-hooks and two lengths of 18-inch chain are the other pieces of hardware your need.
+Two large S-hooks and two lengths of 18-inch chain are the other pieces of hardware you need.
 Adjusting the hammock tension is a breeze since all you need to do is move the S-hook up and down the chain.
 Just remember, hanging hardware isn’t portable, so choose the location wisely.

 Hang a Hammock Indoors